-Total loans outstanding were \$1.25 billion at December 31, 2018, an increase of \$131.4 million, or 11.8%, from total loans at December 31, 2017 of \$1.12 billion.
-Our loan volume increased as a result of greater new loan origination activity in the Real Estate Mortgage portfolio along with seasonal increased utilization of revolving lines of credit across multiple segments of our portfolio.
+Total loans outstanding were \$1.23 billion at December 31, 2019, a decrease of \$21.6 million, or 1.7%, from total loans at December 31, 2018 of \$1.25 billion.
+Our loan volume decrease was primarily attributed to unscheduled loan payoffs partially offset by seasonal increased utilization of revolving lines of credit across multiple segments of our portfolio.
 The types of loans outstanding are reflected in the following table.

-As of December 31 2018 2017 2016
+As of December 31 2019 2018 2017

-Real estate mortgage 65% 64% 65%
+Real estate mortgage 64% 65% 64%

-Production and intermediate-term 19% 20% 18%
+Production and intermediate-term 21% 19% 20%

 Agribusiness:

-Cooperatives 6 % 6% 6%
+Cooperatives 6% 6% 6%

-Processing and marketing 7 % 7% 8%
+Processing and marketing 7 % 7% 7%

 Farm related business 0% 0% 0%

-Energy 1% 1% 0%
+Energy 0% 1% 1%

-Lease receivables 2% 2% 3%
+Lease receivables 2% 2% 2%

 Total 100% 100% 100%

-Real estate mortgage loans account for 65% of total loan volume, which represents an increase from the prior fiscal year end.
-This increase was driven by new business development across both the direct mortgage loan portfolio and capital markets purchased participations along with seasonal draws against revolving equity lines of credit on the existing portfolio.
+Real estate mortgage loans account for 64% of total loan volume, which represents a decrease from the prior fiscal year end.
+This decrease was mainly attributed to unscheduled loan payoffs mainly in the direct mortgage loan portfolio.
 These long-term mortgage loans are primarily used to purchase, refinance or improve real estate.
 These loans have maturities ranging from 5 to 40 years.

-Production and intermediate-term loans increased from prior year end and account for 19% of total loan volume.
+Production and intermediate-term loans increased from prior year end and account for 21% of total loan volume.
 The increase was driven by new business development coupled with higher seasonal utilization of our operating lines of credit across multiple segments of our portfolio.
 Production loans are used to finance the timing gaps that exist in the production cycle for agricultural producers which is typically 12 months.
 Intermediate-term loans are generally used to finance depreciable capital assets of a farm or ranch.
 Intermediate-term loans are written for a specific term, 1 to 15 years, with most loans being less than 10 years.
-There was a slight decrease as a percentage of total loan volume which is the result of more volume in real estate mortgage loans.

 The agribusiness segment accounted for 13% of our total loan portfolio, which is consistent with the prior year end.
-However, the total loan volume in this category increased slightly.
-This increase in loan volume was primarily attributed to increased seasonal utilization on revolving lines of credit within the Ag Related Business segment coupled with the origination of new purchased participation loans.
+However, the total loan volume in this category decreased slightly due to unscheduled payoffs in the purchased participation segment.

-We experienced an increase in average accruing loan volume of 11.7% with average volume at \$1.17 billion for 2018 compared to \$1.05 billion for 2017.
-This was driven by strong new business development across all segments of the portfolio coupled with increases in seasonal utilization of existing loan commitments.
-Overall new business developed in 2018 amounted to \$415 million with 76% in direct loans and 24% in participations purchased.
+We experienced an increase in average accruing loan volume of 3.1% with average volume at \$1.2 billion for 2019 compared to \$1.17 billion for 2018.
+This was driven by solid new business within the direct loan portfolio along with increased seasonal utilization of existing loan commitments offset by unscheduled loan payoffs.
+Overall new business developed in 2019 amounted to \$276 million with 87% in direct loans and 13% in participations purchased.